 If the 2020 season marked a new chapter for the Toronto Blue Jays, the signing of George Springer solidified it.
 Toronto returned to the playoffs for the first time since 2016 in the expanded 2020 format after promoting their young core and upgrading their pitching with the signing of Hyun-Jin Ryu.

 Toronto is expected to take yet another step this year, but many questions remain for the 2021 Toronto club, and most of them orbit around Vlad Guerrero Jr. The 21-year-old seems set on playing third base this year, but Toronto’s management has been mum on his defensive position, focusing more on his conditioning and the potential hitting breakout that it could unlock.
-Last year, Cavan Biggio, Bo Bichette, Teoscar Hernández, and Lourdes Gurriel Jr. carried the load of one of the sneakiest offenses in baseball that scored the third-most runs in the American League.
+Last year, Cavan Biggio, Bo Bichette, Teoscar Hernández, and Lourdes Gurriel Jr./strong>. carried the load of one of the sneakiest offenses in baseball that scored the third-most runs in the American League.
 If the additions of Springer and Marcus Semien, and a potential jump from Guerrero Jr. elevate the team further, Toronto could become one of the most potent offenses for fantasy owners to draw from.

 On the other side of the ball, the Blue Jays pitching was remarkably average in 2020.
 An unexpectedly effective bullpen headed by Ken Giles (then Jordan Romano, then Anthony Bass, and finally Rafael Dolis) helped mask a rotation that failed to pitch deep into games.
 Behind ace Ryu, Toronto didn’t have a single starter reach 50 innings pitched.
 While the bullpen reliance and quick starter hook helped Toronto break into the playoffs in 2020, it won’t be sustainable for 162 games.